codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't a bicycle stand on its own?
-It's two-tired.
+Why do bees hum?
+Because they don't know the words.

 ## Daily Trivia

-What was the first Android version specifically optimized for tablets?
+What major programming language does Unreal Engine 4 use?
- 1. Honeycomb
+ 1. C#
- 2. Froyo
+ 2. Assembly
- 3. Marshmellow
+ 3. ECMAScript
- 4. Eclair
+ 4. C++

 <details>
   <summary>Answer</summary>
-  Honeycomb
+  C++
 </details>